BrillantPay/brillantpay-node/README.md

 The package needs to be configured with your account's publishable and secret keys which are available in your [BrillantPay Dashboard](http://dashboard.brillantpay.com).
-Require it with the keys' value:
+Require it with the Secret Key value:

 ``` js
 const brillantpay = require('brillantpay')('bp_stest_...');